dewbror/breakanoid/README.txt

 DESCRIPTION

-    Creating a 2D game called Breakanoid using vulkan and SDL3.
+    Breakanoid is an open source, 2D game written in C using vulkan 1.0 and SDL3.
 This is also a bit of a playground currently.

 HOW TO BUILD CMAKE